 Jonas Karlsson, Northern Hub Logistics Manager, Finished Products, in Ljungby writes this article to share great insight into one of the many warehouse projects being undertaken across our Logistic Hubs.

-It’s a story with all the right ingredients – digital transformation, continuous improvement, operational excellence and a OnE approach.
+It’s a story with all the right ingredients – digital transformation, continuous improvement, operational excellence and The OnE approach.

 A warehouse is usually understood to be an area where products are stored in traditional racking installations and moved by forklifts manually.
 However, the Northern Logistics Hub in Ljungby, Sweden looks a bit different.